sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-EDA.md

 **/
 for (const weekNumber of uniqueListOfWeekNumbers) {

+  // 3.
+Loop through testor functions with your custom conditions
+  //    - Use `for...in` so we can loop as many tests as provided for () {

+    // 4.
+Loop through interested properties
+    //    - Use `for...in` so we can loop as many tests as provided for () {

       /**
        * 3. Calculate the sum grand total
        *    for the current WEEK value
-   *    for ALL races and statuses.
+       *    for ALL current race and statuses.
-   *    We need the grand total, so we
+       *    We need this sum total, so we
        *    can calculate the ratio/percentage
-   *    value for each week.
+       *    value for each week within
+       *    the current race.
        *    **IMPORTANT!!!**
        *    Make sure you ignore null values
        *    for `ballot_rtn_status`
       **/
-  const weekAF = d3.sum(
+      const weekRaceAF = d3.sum(
         // Replace me with the iterable: `afByWeekRaceStatus`
         // Replace me with your accessor function here

         // WARNING: Remember to separate your iterable and accessor with a comma )

-  // 4.
-Loop through testor functions with your custom conditions
-  //    - Use `for...in` so we can loop as many tests as provided for () {

-    // 5.
-Loop through interested properties
-    //    - Use `for...in` so we can loop as many tests as provided for () {

       /**
        * 6. Tally absolute frequency based on